Live Dealer Roulette

 Types of Live Roulette Games to Check

-Most roulette games hosted by live dealers follow the same rules, regardless of what variation one is playing.
-They play either on single-zero or double-zero wheels offering the typical set of outside, insider, and call wagers.
+Most live-dealer roulette games follow the same rules, regardless of the variation.
+They are played on single-zero or double-zero wheels and offer the standard array of outside, inside, and call bets.

-The payouts are largely the same, although there are some live variants where players will benefit from multipliers on their winnings.
-We did our best to bring all types of live roulette variations that are worth checking out in one place.
+Payouts are generally identical, although some variants let players benefit from multipliers on their winnings.
+We’ve gathered the most noteworthy types of live roulette in one place.

 Live Roulette Streamed from Landbased Casinos